Women in Web

 Back to the conversation with my friend: when I began to talk about the abuses of women and women's rights, the discussion transformed from a dialogue about political oppression into a heated argument about culture and imperialism.

 He took the stance that we couldn't judge the beliefs of another culture and how did I know that the women weren't happy?

 Human rights are human rights, I said, and as far as I know, women are human, and have the same natural desires and rights for justice and dignity as men.
-Slavery and racial segregation were enshrined in many cultures for millennium, is the oppression of men worse than the oppression of women?
+Slavery and racial segregation were enshrined in many cultures for millennium - is the oppression of men worse than the oppression of women?

 Cultural relativism - the principle of understanding an individual's beliefs and actions in the context of their culture - became widely accepted in academia through it's use as a methodological device in the study of anthropology.
 The principle has crossed over to many fields of study, and the debate over women's rights in the context of culture and religion rages most wildly in the streams of both philosophy/political theory and women's studies.

 It has become popular in academic circles to speak of different types of feminism.
 But the definition of feminism couldn't be more simple: a feminist is one who believes in equality between men and women.
 A feminist does not even have to be a woman.
-The well known philospher and political reformer John Stuart Mill was the first feminist ethicist and his work continues to be a subject of study in feminist theory.
+The well known philospher and political reformer John Stuart Mill is considered the first feminist ethicist and his work continues to be a subject of study in feminist theory.

 Aristotle's hierarchy placed men below the gods, and women below men, just above animals.
 Isn't it time we move forward?